gramineproject/gramine/Documentation/sgx-intro.rst

 the user-facing ABI, but loosened security guarantees, matching AMD SEV-SNP security model:

-- Merkle tree for memory integrity checking was removed, each page is now integrity-protected separately.
+- Merkle tree for memory integrity checking was removed.
-- RAM replay attacks are now possible through hardware MitM attacks, with single-page granularity (previously prevented by Merkle tree).
+- Hardware RAM MitM attacks are not mitigated anymore: (because of Merkle tree removal)
+  - On Icelake server CPUs there's no integrity protection at all.
+  - On Sapphire Rapids server CPUs there's a 28-bit MAC per each cacheline.
+    It's possible to bruteforce MAC or do a replay attack with cacheline granularity (but that still requires a hardware MitM).
 - EPC can now be almost arbitrarily big, significantly improving performance for large workloads.